Gen-XR/TheiaEngine/README.md

 ![](images/all.jpg)

 # Getting Started ( Insider Testing )
 TheiaEngine API is currently being going through beta testing.
-You can join the beta testers by following [this link](https://forms.gle/LBGPBvuFVk4Y72xP8) and sign up for an API key and server URL.
+You can join the **beta testers** by following [this link](https://github.com/Gen-XR/TheiaEngine/discussions/2) to the TheiaEngine discussions and sign up for an API key and server URL.

 - Ensure you have Python 3.7 or higher installed